-The other day, I needed to cook a pile of sweet potatoes for a recipe calling for cooked sweet potatoes.
-(The recipe's not ready for posting but shows much promise!)
-My choices were:
+Awhile back, I needed to cook a pile of sweet potatoes for a recipe calling for cooked sweet potatoes.
+So many choices!
+The cooking options were:

 RECIPE for BAKED SWEET POTATOES